 SB 291 (Early voting).
 Requires a county election board to establish at least one satellite location or one for each 30,000 active voters.
 Requires that an absentee ballot marked and forwarded by a voter who subsequently dies be counted.
 Died in committee.

 SB 353 (Various election law matters).
 As introduced, would have required an individual to show proof of citizenship to register to vote and post-election “risk-limiting audits.’’
 Amended in committee to remove those provisions and to add the provision that only the Indiana General Assembly has the authority to set the “time, place or manner” of an election.
-Passed Senate, referred to House.
+Passed Senate, amended in House, died in conference committee.

 SB 398 (Various election matters).
 Provisions include extending the deadline for receipt of absentee ballots from noon to 6 p.m. on Election Day and allowing all counties rather than Marion County only to open absentee ballot envelopes by machine.
-Passed Senate, referred to House.
+Signed into law.

 HB 1130 (Ballot access for minor parties).
 Provides that the term “major political party” refers to: (1) with respect to the state, any of the parties whose nominees received more than 2,500 votes statewide for secretary of state in the last election; or (2) with respect to a political subdivision, any of the parties whose nominees received more than 250 votes in that political subdivision for secretary of state in the last election.
 Died in committee.